 The attack started on the 20th of November using a carefully planned combined arms approach and initial advances were rapid.
 After the inconclusive results of using tanks at Ypres and by the French at a number of locations, it was thought to be a make or break for the new machines.

 Despite being ultimately inconclusive, the Battle of Cambrai showed that the humble fascine could be used to support tanks and tanks were here to stay.

-Prior to the battle 400 fascines were constructed, 11 feet in diameter and 10 foot long.
+Prior to the battle 400 fascines were constructed, 11 feet in diameter and 10 feet long.
 Whilst the construction work was the responsibility of the Tank Corps Central Workshop the majority were made by the 51st Chinese Labour Company who were attached to the Workshop.
 The timber for the fascines came from the Forest of Crecy and special techniques were used to compress them, two tanks driving in opposite directions!

 18 tanks were specifically modified to carry the fascine bundles.

 Reinforcing the old adage of train hard fight easy, fascine launch drills were relentlessly practised, using a technique devised by none other than Colonel Fuller himself.
 The tanks worked in sections of three with the lead tank responsible for barbed wire clearance, stopping just short of the obstacle it would veer away to the side and provide covering fire for the two follow on vehicles that would be carrying the fascines.
 These would be dropped into the gap with the first tank following through.
 It was an effective drill and its elegant simplicity did much to restore the morale of the tank crews who had suffered in the mud of Ypres.